woss/graphql-to-sql/readme.md

 - Prisma uses CID for ID! type, we ahre using autoincrement INTEGER.
 - `UUID` is defaulted to `UUIDV4` and excepcts that DB supports `uuid_generate_v4()`

+extract the fk_relation names from sequlilze, then call hasura api if list type only ^